oguzbilgic/oguzbilgic.github.com/about.md

 do not like using any native applications except google chrome and macvim.
 I pay too much attention for tiny details.

-Here are the some tools I enjoy using: git(hub), rails, ruby, vim, chrome, dropbox, rdio, linux, blackberry.

 Oh!
 By the way, I love to meet new people and talk/discus ideas especially if you share the same passions I have.
 I use both facebook and twitter, you can also send an e-mail to obilgic at usc dot edu.